 To add tags to a macro

-- In Zendesk Support, click the Admin icon () in the sidebar, then select Manage > Macros.
+In Admin Center, click the Workspaces icon () in the sidebar, then select Agent workspace > Macros.

 - Click Add macro or select Edit from the macros options menu () next to the macro you want to edit.